pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 use something like ``arcade.color.AQUAMARINE`` in your program.
 Those color names come from the ColorPicker `color chart`_.

-The colors in ``arcade.csscolor`` come from the standard color names used in creating web pages.
-Therefore, getting used to these color names can help with web development skills.
+The colors in ``arcade.csscolor`` come from the same standard color names used in creating web pages.
+Therefore, I suggest using these color names because it will also help with web development skills.

+.. _rgb-values:

+RGB Values
+^^^^^^^^^^

-If the color you want isn't in the chart, or you just don't want to use that chart, you can specify colors by "RGB" value.
+If the color you want isn't in the chart, or you just don't want to use a chart, you can specify colors by "RGB" value.
 RGB stands for Red, Green, and Blue.

 Computers, TVs, color changing LEDs, all